Find Affordable College Courses

 While working on their degree, social sciences majors at Stockton State accumulate an average of around $25,417 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $258.

-Out of the 17 schools in New Jersey that were part of this year’s ranking, Rutgers University - New Brunswick landed the # 4 spot on the list.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.
+You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
+It ranked #4 on our 2023 Best Social Sciences Schools in New Jersey list.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.

 While working on their degree, social sciences majors at Rutgers New Brunswick accumulate an average of around $25,719 in student debt.
 The average monthly payment of a loan this size is about $285, assuming that the borrower is on a 10-year repayment plan.